particle-iot/docs/src/content/reference/cli.md

 to health so it can connec to the Particle cloud.

 The Device Doctor will:
-* Update system firmware to the latest version
+* Update Device OS to the latest version
 * Update the CC3000 Wi-Fi module firmware (Core only)
 * Reset the antenna selection
 * Reset the IP configuration